GAPS: Targeted Execution of Android Apps via Static Path Reconstruction: Discussion and Limitations

-While GAPS demonstrates significant improvements in targeted method reachability, it comes with some limitations.
+While GAPS demonstrates improvements in the reachability of targeted methods, it comes with some limitations.

-First, its reliance on static bytecode analysis restricts its effectiveness for apps built with frameworks like \emph{Flutter} or \emph{React Native}, where the app's logic resides outside traditional Dalvik code.
-Furthermore, apps with an obfuscated call graph can lead to path explosion and significantly slow down analysis time, as evidenced by the higher analysis times of real-world apps.
+First, its reliance on static bytecode analysis limits its effectiveness for apps built with frameworks such as \emph{Flutter} or \emph{React Native}, where the app's logic resides outside traditional Dalvik code.
+Furthermore, apps with an obfuscated call graph can lead to path explosion and increase analysis time, as evidenced by the longer analysis times of real-world apps.
 Another obstacle to path reconstruction is \emph{dead code} located in libraries, which can worsen GAPS' performance.
 Finally, call graph generation is known to suffer from \emph{unsoundness}~\cite{cg_soundness}, caused by untracked implicit flows.
 GAPS uses the same callback mappings used by FlowDroid~\cite{flowdroid} and Soot~\cite{soot}, and also includes those generated by EdgeMiner~\cite{edgeminer}, but might still suffer from unsoundness when an unexpected implicit flow is met.
 The analysis of the Android Framework to identify implicit edges for static analysis tools is an orthogonal problem that falls outside the scope of this work.
 Our current approach does not support Jetpack Compose.
 Unlike XML-based layouts, Jetpack Compose defines UI elements directly in Kotlin code and attaches event handlers through lambdas rather than OnClickListener objects.
 Furthermore, UI state can change dynamically through recomposition.
 These differences make data-flow analysis for Jetpack Compose more complex.
-Extending static analysis to reliably extract GUI elements and events from Jetpack Compose remains an open research problem, and we consider this an important direction for future work.
+Extending static analysis to reliably extract GUI elements and events from Jetpack Compose remains an open research problem, and we consider this a direction for future work.